WP_REST_Blocks_Controller{} WP 5.0.0

 /*

-* make sense for a reusable block to have rendered content on its own, since
+* It doesn't make sense for a pattern to have rendered content on its own,

-* rendering a block requires it to be inside a post or a page.
+* since rendering a block requires it to be inside a post or a page.

 */